-1. Develop, Maintain and Review Criteria for Recruitment and Annual Assessment of Directors Board Appointment Process (cont'd)
+1. Develop, Maintain and Review Criteria for Recruitment and Appointment (cont'd)

 Any person appointed as a Director, either to fill a casual vacancy or as an addition to the existing Directors shall hold office only until the conclusion of the next annual general meeting, and shall be eligible for re-election but shall not be taken into account in determining the directors who are to retire by rotation at that meeting.